Embolism natural treatment

 Symptoms of embolism depend on the area of the body affected.
 If they affect some specific organ, they usually cause pain and dysfunction of the affected organ.

 If blood flow fails to be restored, it will eventually produce a disablement of the affected organ.
-In case of obstruction of the blood vessels of the extremities, blisters, skin lesions or death of the tissues (necrosis) can take place.
+For example, In case of obstruction of the blood vessels of the extremities, blisters, skin lesions or death of the tissues (necrosis) can take place.

 Causes of embolism